-"We attended the 11:00 am pesto making class and had an awesome experience.
+We attended the 11:00 am pesto making class and had an awesome experience.
 We had a long afternoon lunch and ultimately, a beautiful and memorable experience.
-If you enjoy exploring, learning and having fun experiencing the culture through food and great people this tour is not to be missed."
+If you enjoy exploring, learning and having fun experiencing the culture through food and great people this tour is not to be missed.
+A memory for a lifetime.